 Connects to the power switch on the chassis front panel.
-You may configure the way to turn off your system using the power switch (refer to Chapter 2, "BIOS Setup," "Power Management Setup," for more information).
+You may configure the way to turn off your system using the power switch (refer to Chapter 2, "BIOS Setup," "Power Management," for more information).

-· SPEAK (Speaker):
+• SPEAK (Speaker):

 Connects to the speaker on the chassis front panel.
 The system reports system startup status by issuing a beep code.
 One single short beep will be heard if no problem is detected at system startup.
-If a problem is detected, the BIOS may issue beeps in different patterns to indicate the problem.

-• HD (Hard Drive Activity LED)

-Connects to the hard drive activity LED on the chassis front panel.
-The LED is on when the hard drive is reading or writing data.

-· RES (Reset Switch):
+- HD (Hard Drive Activity LED): Connects to the hard drive activity LED on the chassis front panel.
+The LED is on when the hard drive is reading or writing data. - RES (Reset Switch):